Clear Browser Cache/Cookies

 All About Your Browser Cache

 Problems with a library online research resource?
 These tips will help check if your Browser cache is the problem.
-Did you try searching for title from Search Library Catalog + Articles?
+Did you try searching for title from UC Davis Library Search?
 If you are on-campus, try a different computer or a different web browser, such as switching from Chrome to Firefox.
 It sometimes helps to empty your web browser cache.
+Also remember to log in to UC Davis Library Search to see full catalog results, using your UC Davis Computing Account (Kerberos) .

 Off-campus?
 If off-campus, did you remember to install/use the Pulse Secure Client connected to UC Davis Library VPN prior to visiting the publisher’s website?
 If you forgot, be sure to clear your browser’s cache/cookies, then log-on to Pulse Secure and try accessing the resource again.
 Many online research resources are only available to a recognized UCD IP address together with your UC Davis Computing Account (Kerberos).